samathaluca/new-lazycamp/README.md

 As a business user I do not want to lose enquiries if the chat is not answered quickly enough, using messenger means all chat enquiries are stored so can be reignited while customer expectations of FB messenger will give more time to answer.

-All visitors to the site will expect/want/need:

 As a business user As a user org I may want to offer a limited number of places and show count down.

 I want my event to be evident closer to the time and be removed when the times has past.

-Feedback and comments from user groups
+## All visitors to the site will expect/want/need:

+Good navigation.

+Fast pinpointing what I want.

+Fast booking.

+Be sold what I want and need not what the business wants to to buy.

 ## Development planes to achieve objectives.